What Do Blue Jays Eat? Best Feeders & Food for Canadian Yards

 - Suet during colder months

-Feeders that work well for Blue Jays
+Best feeders for Blue Jays

 - Peanut feeders with sturdy wire or coil construction

-- Feeders that allow quick grab-and-go access
+- Feeders that allow quick access to grab food and leave

 Peanut feeder options that match Blue Jay behaviour:

-- Armstrong Peanut Coil Feeder (700-010) — simple, open access for whole peanuts
+- Armstrong Peanut Coil Feeder (700-010) — simple open access for whole peanuts

 Peanut feeders and Blue Jays